marcusoftnet/marcusoftnet.github.io/_posts/2014-12-12-what-ive-learned-from-how-to-measure-anything.md

 > Anything can be measured

 (Not saying that everything should though...)
 But quite often I've ran into situations and people that says that "our services provides a value that cannot really be seen or measured".
-I was therefor happy to see that Mr Hubbard list such a situation too in the second chapter, in a sidebar on the Mitre Information Infrastructure (MII) whose CIO said
+I was therefore happy to see that Mr Hubbard list such a situation too in the second chapter, in a sidebar on the Mitre Information Infrastructure (MII) whose CIO said

 > Our most important gain can't be as easily measured - the quality and innovation in our solutions that becomes realizable when you have all this information at your fingertips